breandan/cstk/README.md

-# Code Search Tools
+# CSTK: Code Search Toolkit

-Tools and experiments for information retrieval on code.
+Tools and experiments for code search.
 Provides:

 * Indices for keyword and vector embedding
 * Learning to search & grammar induction